PaulinaGacek/Poker-on-sockets/readme.md

 ## How to play ##
+To start the game player has to input their name.

-In order to make any decision player has to input a proper integer number.
+Next, in order to make any decision player has to input a proper integer number.

 If the number is out of given range, server will ask player to input number once again, for example:

-** SERVER **
+**SERVER:**
+*<br />What do you want to do?<br />(1) Wait<br />(2) Pass<br />(3) Raise the stakes*

+Players can make such decisions only when it is their turn.
+Otherwise they have to wait for other players and they are informed what other players did.